-The second English civil war and the decade of unstable republican government that followed it was a repressive and miserable time for most.
+The second English civil war and the decade of unstable republican government that followed it was a repressive and miserable time.
 Families were torn apart, theatres were closed and music was silenced.
-When the monarchy was restored, those living in London breathed a sigh of relief and turned to the arts to give them the strength and inspiration to rebuild their way of life.
+When the ‘merry’ monarchy was restored with Charles II, those living in London breathed a sigh of relief and turned to the arts to give them the strength and inspiration to rebuild their way of life.

-Through this collection of short and thrilling pieces of music we draw parallels with our experience of restoration after Covid-19, and our determination to see the arts flourish once more.
+Through this sequence of short and thrilling pieces of music performed by the OAE and Stars of the Enlightenment singers, we draw parallels with our experience of pandemic recovery, and our determination to see the arts flourish once more.